scalacenter/bloop/docs/rifle.md

   ): BloopRifleConfig =
 ```

-- address - it's the address of the server, either tcp or via a domain socket
+- `address| - the address of the server, either TCP or via a domain socket
   path
-- bloopClassPath - it's a function that takes a string and returns a sequence of
+- `bloopClassPath` - a function that takes a string and returns a sequence of
   files, needed to download bloop binaries
-- workingDir - it's the working directory of the server
+- `workingDir` - the working directory of the server

-2. With config available users can use BloopRifle.check to check if Bloop is
+2. With config available users can use `BloopRifle.check` to check if Bloop is
-   running or BloopRifle.start to start the server.
+   running or `BloopRifle.start` to start the server.
 3. Lastly, `BloopRifle.bsp` can be used to establish a connection to the server.
    It will return a `BspConnection` class, which will have a `openSocket` method
    available.